iceonsun/rsock/README.md

 中文请点击[这里](doc/README.zh-cn.md).

-rsock is merely for accelerating.
-It's not vpn.
-It must be used together with kcptun.
-The purpose of this program is that prevent qos of ips if any.
+rsock is either accelerator, nor vpn.
+It merely turn a udp connection into multiple fake tcp connections, or multiple normal udp connections or both.
+It's very similar with udp because it's not reliable.
+It doesn't have flow control, timeout retransmission algorithms, etc. It's supposed to used together with kcptun or other udp client with ARQ.
+The purpose of rsock is that prevent qos to udp from ISP if any.
 It supports Mac(and other unices) and Linux.
-To see introduction and usage of kcptun click [here](https://github.com/xtaci/kcptun).
+To see introduction and usage of kcptun click [here](https://github.com/xtaci/kcptun) .
+And shadowsocks, click [here](https://github.com/shadowsocks/shadowsocks-go) .

-Data transfer of rsock is **NOT** reliable.
-Reliable data tranfer should be take cared by app level(kcptun).
+**REPEAT**: Data transfer of rsock is **NOT** reliable.
+Reliable data tranfer should be take cared of by app level(kcptun).

-The following picture brifely introduces principle
+The following picture brifely shows principles

 ![](doc/img/principle.png)